zonemaster/zonemaster/docs/documentation/gui-faq-en.md

 changing, what is a notice today could be an error tomorrow.
-If you really think we've made a mistake in our judgement please don't hesitate to drop us an email at zonemaster-devel@lists.iis.se with a link to your test and an explanation why you think it shows something that you consider incorrect. ( If you don't know how to find the link to your test, check the "How can Zonemaster help me"-part of this FAQ ).
+If you really think we've made a mistake in our judgement please don't hesitate to drop us an email at zonemaster-devel@lists.iis.se with a link to your test and an explanation why you think it shows something that you consider incorrect.
+(If you don't know how to find the link to your test, check the "How can Zonemaster help me"-part of this FAQ).

 ####6.
 Does Zonemaster handle IPv6? <a name="q6"></a>
 Yes, it does.
-All tests run over IPv4 will also be run over IPv6 if ZoneMsater is configured to do so.
+All tests run over IPv4 will also be run over IPv6 if ZoneMaster is configured to do so.

 ####7.
 Does Zonemaster handle DNSSEC? <a name="q7"></a>